Hello World!*

 CONNECTING ORGANISING EDUCATING CREATING

-I first worked in IT at the RSPB, then various banks and large institutions such as HP and Nokia.
+I first worked in IT at the RSPB headquarters, then in Cambridge with CAD companies including Shape Data which was owned by McDonnell Douglas, then various short term contracts with banks and large institutions such as Barings Bank, Barclays Stockbrokers, HP and Nokia.
 I also ran an automotive business, (mainly doing the marketing/customer relations), and I have always made things – mostly sewing, but also crochet.

 I currently run creative workshops: for beginners and as community engagement events.